Q Lazzarus: Time in London

 In 1988, Q Lazzarus moved to London with hopes of gaining recognition overseas, since her music career had struggled to take off in the United States.
 She formed an Aerosmith-style rock band and remained in London for five years.
 The band included Mark Barrett on guitar, Jon Bouillot on bass, and Shane Atlas on drums, with Bob Stamegna serving as their manager.
+All music was written by Bouillot and Barrett, with Q providing most lyrics and vocal melodies.

-However, London record labels were also reluctant to sign Q Lazzarus and the Resurrection, feeling that the group did not align with their image of a rock band.
+However, London record labels were also reluctant to sign the band, feeling that the group did not align with their image of a rock band.
 During this time, Q began a relationship with a promoter she met at the Hippodrome named Richard, who later became her manager.
 Richard's drug use eventually influenced Q to start using as well.
 Despite these challenges, Q and the band continued to perform at numerous venues throughout London.

 Return to the U.S. and disappearance

 In the early '90s, Q received a call to appear in Jonathan Demme's next film, Philadelphia (1993), where she performed a cover of the Talking Heads song "Heaven".

 She and Richard moved to Philadelphia, where she tried once again to restart her music career in the U.S., collaborating with her friend Danny Z. Despite her efforts, record labels remained uninterested.
 Eventually, Richard left Q and returned to London.
 Q then fell into a deep depression and began heavily using crack cocaine.

 By 1995, Q Lazzarus had vanished from the public eye.
 She moved into a friend's apartment in New York City but was later evicted.
 Now homeless and struggling with addiction, she turned to prostitution to support her drug habit.
-During this time, she met a man named Robert—who would later become her husband—and moved in with him.
+During this time, she met Robert Lange—who would later become her husband—and moved in with him.
 Shortly after, she discovered she was five and a half months pregnant.
-Following an arrest for selling drugs in order to use them, she was incarcerated at Rikers Island.
+Following an arrest for selling drugs to use them, she was incarcerated at Rikers Island.
 Afterward, she entered a rehabilitation program and became sober, graduating from Daytop in 2001.
 She later began working as a driver operating coach buses.

 Later life

 In 2015, while working as a bus driver in Staten Island, Q filed a lawsuit against a Hasidic bus company for not hiring female bus drivers.
 In August 2019, filmmaker Eva Aridjis met Lazzarus after getting picked up in her car service in New York City, and the two became friends and soon began working on a documentary about her life.

 During the making of the documentary, she was planning to make a come back into the music industry, trying to get her old band back together.
-However the COVID-19 pandemic caused those plans to be put on hold.
+However, the COVID-19 pandemic caused those plans to be put on hold.